The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 6: Bake for 25-30 minutes.
 Cool completely and then either break apart with a knife or cut into pieces using a pizza cutter.

 - If you want the brittle in uniform pieces like mine, then you need to score the brittle with the pizza cutter as soon as it comes out of the oven.
-Once it’s cooled, break it apart completely by cutting it with the pizza cutter.
+Once it’s cooled, break it apart entirely by cutting it with the pizza cutter.

 If you love this recipe, then you’ll love other great grocery-store copycat recipes!